-The 5-year offtake agreement announced today stipulates an annual supply of 160,000 dry metric tonnes of spodumene concentrate, at a grade of 6%, from 2023.
+The five-year offtake agreement announced today stipulates an annual supply of 160,000 tonnes of spodumene concentrate, at a grade of 6%, from 2023.

 In terms of pricing, the two parties have agreed for prices to be determined by a formula which references the pricing of lithium carbonate and lithium hydroxide, with appropriate adjustments for quality and includes a “scaled collar price mechanism”.

-If the term is extended for a further 5 years, a review of the pricing formula may be triggered with reference to agreed market parameters, AVZ said.
+If the term is extended for a further five years, a review of the pricing formula may be triggered with reference to agreed market parameters, AVZ said.

 Importantly, the agreement makes provisions for both parties to focus on environmental, social and governance (ESG) development.

 As Small Caps reported in October, AVZ re-started geological diamond core resource drilling at its Manono lithium-tin project in the DRC after officials lifted travel restrictions the month before.